TannerBarcelos/Spendaro/README.md

 ```

 > **IMPORTANT**
-> If you wish to run the backend and frontend as standalone images or not use Docker at all in development, you will need to change a configuration setting in the [client](./spendaro/client).
+> If you wish to run the backend and frontend as standalone images or not use Docker at all in development, you will need to change a configuration setting in the `./spendaro/client` directory.
 The setting is `withService` and it should be set to false if you plan to run locally.

 **Run using Docker**
 ```bash